-"Sampo-yoshi" Capitalism
+Sampo-yoshi Capitalism and The Merchant Value Creation Cycle

-To realize a sustainable society, we embrace an approach to capitalism with greater emphasis on serving all stakeholders.
-Through our business activities, we will contribute to the achievement of SDGs in such ways as maintaining the foundations of everyday life and protecting the environment.
+To achieve a sustainable society, we embrace an approach to a capitalism that serves all stakeholders, or Sampo-yoshi Capitalism.
+Through our business activities, we will contribute to the achievement of the Sustainable Development Goals (SDGs) in such ways as maintaining the foundations of everyday life and protecting the environment.